 You can also take a look at our “best soldering station for the money” post that will give you a good idea of what to look for when buying a soldering station.

-After scouring the internet for information on the best soldering station, I was amazed at the lack of soldering kits and soldering station reviews and comparisons that were available online.
+After scouring the internet for information on soldering stations, I was amazed at the lack of soldering kits and soldering station reviews and comparisons that were available online.

 By writing this side by side soldering station review hopefully I will save you the time and effort of going from Radio Shack to Lowes to Home Depot to Amazon and comparing each Solder Station individually.